andrerfz/iotpilot/README.md

 ## 📱 Production Deployment (Raspberry Pi)

-IotPilot is optimized to run on Raspberry Pi devices, including the resource-constrained Pi Zero:
+IotPilot is optimized to run on Raspberry Pi devices with dedicated installers for different architectures:

-### Raspberry Pi Zero Installation
+### Raspberry Pi Zero Installation (ARM32/armv6)

+For Raspberry Pi Zero, Zero W, and other ARMv6-based devices:

 1. Ensure your Raspberry Pi Zero is running Debian Bookworm
 2. Install using the auto-installer script: